 Pleases From the Organisers

-- We are being granted a licence based on current (March 2nd 2021) government guidelines.
+- We are being granted a licence based on current (May 2021) government guidelines.
 The capacity is capped to ensure social distancing is possible.
+This is obviously subject to change.
 We’ll also provide sanitiser stations, more seating and queuing systems.
 You’ll know as much as us on what Boris & Co announce, so keep an eye on changes.

 - If the event has to be cancelled, tickets will automatically be rolled over to 2022.

 - If you can please leave the car at home.
 It’s better for the environment and you don’t have to worry about a ‘designated driver’.

 - If you do drive, please park sensibly and with consideration.
 Don’t block drives or mess up grass verges.